 It’s also critical to check the state’s tax filing rules.
 Some states require they also receive a business’s 1099s.

 Sending the required 1099-MISC or 1099-NEC forms late (or not at all) could cost you.
 The penalties currently vary from $50 to $280 (increasing to $290 in 2023) depending on how far past the deadline the filing is.
 If a business gets caught intentionally not providing a payee with a correct statement for the tax year, the “intentional disregard” penalty is $570 (increasing to $580 in tax year 2023).

 Where Can You Get 1099 Forms?

-Whether you’re in the early stages of launching a startup or already running a small business, I recommend you talk with a tax professional who can share more details about 1099s and the other aspects of filing your tax returns.
+Whether you’re in the early stages of launching a startup or already running a small business, it’s essential to understand the rules and requirements of reporting payments to self-employed individuals.
+Tax laws and processes change over time, so it’s helpful to look for updates on the IRS website and talk with a tax professional who can share more details about your specific filing requirements and obligations.